 If you have any questions regarding the tutorial, making of your own cosplay/costume or just want to say hi please send me a message on my facebook page (https://www.facebook.com/ToweringProps).
 Its much easier and faster to get back to you there. :)

-Over the several steps listed here ill demonstrate a handful of good techniques when working with EVA foam for the new and experienced cosplayers or costume enthusiast. ill be demonstrating cutting, forming, edging, gluing and a few other tricks.
-I learn better ways and new techniques every time i do a costume so check back often for improved or new tricks and more examples.
+Over the several steps listed here ill demonstrate a handful of good techniques when working with EVA foam for the new and experienced cosplayers or costume enthusiast.
+Ill be demonstrating cutting, forming, edging, gluing and a few other tricks.
+I learn better ways and new techniques every time I do a costume so check back often for improved or new tricks and examples.

 Poster card/ card stock

 I do not claim ownership of all the reference material such as product images and the space marine images. these are used as examples to help display what is needed and can be done with the material.
 All credit goes to the respected owner.